subzeroid/instagrapi/docs/usage-guide/interactions.md

 | inject\_sessionid\_to\_public()      | bool    | Inject sessionid from Private Session to Public Session
 | logout()                             | bool    | Logout

-`login()` uses CAA directly and does not automatically fall back to `login_legacy()`.
+`login()` uses CAA directly.
+It continues through `login_legacy()` only when Instagram explicitly returns a `CAA_LOGIN_FALLBACK` instruction.
 Both entry points accept the same arguments.
 See the [login migration guide](login-migration.md) for compatibility and saved-session behavior.

 `login_by_sessionid()` only works when Instagram accepts that `sessionid` for the private mobile API.
 A browser/web `sessionid` can be rejected with `login_required` or invalidated server-side; for long-lived automation, prefer `login()` once, then `dump_settings()` and reuse the saved settings.